scala/scala-lang/governance/index.md

 * [SIP Committee Members](https://docs.scala-lang.org/sips/process-specification.html#the-sip-committee)
 * [SIP Process Specification](https://docs.scala-lang.org/sips/process-specification.html)

+## Contributing to the Scala Standard Library

+The Scala standard library is hosted in the [scala/scala3](https://github.com/scala/scala3) repository.
+Any changes that influence the standard library API should follow [this process](https://github.com/scala/scala3/blob/main/docs/_docs/contributing/procedures/contributing-to-stdlib.md).
+If the changes are only internal, the process is the standard pull request one.

+The person responsible for coordinating the process is the Scala Core Coordinator.
+Current Coordinator can be found on the [Scala Core Team page](https://www.scala-lang.org/scala-core/).

 ## Scala Center

 This is the Scala language foundation coordinating Scala governance, community, education, and OSS library/tool development.